willdurand/willdurand.github.io/_posts/2022-03-10-spi-flash-content-analysis-and-firmware-reconstruction.md

 I'd learn a lot.
 At the time of writing, I didn't achieve my goal yet but I made good progress.

-I explained how I gained access to a Linux console in [the Twitter thread][twitter-thread] so I am not going to repeat myself here.
+I explained how I gained access to a Linux console in the Twitter thread so I am not going to repeat myself here.
 Instead, the rest of this blog post describes what happened next.

 ## Diving into the content of the SPI flash